The Crossroads of the Aether

 Steampunk in Houston: Designed to give some insight into the local culture.
-This has been given twice and is informal & very flexible.
+This has been given three times and is informal & very flexible.
 Can easily be done in 1/2 hour.
 Always includes Q & A. One hour version includes a short meet & greet.
 A good choice for Sunday afternoon.

 Panels "on the drawing board": These can be "whipped up" with 6 - 8 weeks notice.